Panama Canal Gatun Locks aerial view

 Transfer to Panama

 At noon on the last day of the millennium, the US formally transfers full control of the Panama Canal to the Republic of Panama.
-The ceremony features former Presidents Carter and the widow of Omar Torrijos.
-The Panamanian flag flies alone over the canal for the first time.
+Predictions of chaos prove completely wrong — Panama operates the canal more efficiently than ever.

 June 26, 2016